-THE “SMART CITY” CONCEPT DESCRIBES THE ABILITY FOR UTILIZING THE CAPACITY OF A CITY/COMMUNITY TO CREATE AND ADOPT SOLUTIONS FOR OVERCOMING CHALLENGES AND SEIZING OPPORTUNITIES THAT HELP TRANSFORM "THE PLACE WE CALL HOME" TO AN EVEN BETTER PLACE FOR ALL STAKEHOLDERS.
+THE “SMART CITY” CONCEPT DESCRIBES THE ABILITY FOR UTILIZING THE CAPACITY OF A CITY/COMMUNITY TO CREATE AND ADOPT SOLUTIONS FOR OVERCOMING CHALLENGES AND SEIZING OPPORTUNITIES THAT HELP TRANSFORM "THE PLACE WE CALL HOME" TO A PROSPEROUS AND MORE LIVABLE PLACE FOR ALL STAKEHOLDERS.
 THE ECOSYSTEM OF IMPLEMENTED SOLUTIONS IS WHAT DEFINES HOW SMART A CITY/COMMUNITY IS.

 Our definition clearly states that being smart is about initiating/adapting and implementing solutions that create added value and transform into collective good.
 The term "smart" in this sense includes technology as an enabler but does not limit the concept to technological solutions.